g0rbe/CEH/16_Hacking_Wireless_Networks.md

 the sequence number is set to 0x0001
 - The Open System Request Response's sequence number is 0x0002
 - The Association Request contains the security parameters (choosen encryption, ...)
-- The Association Response complete the assiciation process
+- The Association Response complete the associations process

 ### Shared Key Authentication